-- If the system is tripped, it will automatically shut off the gas line.
-This kills the fuel source of the fire.
+- If the system is tripped, it will automatically shut off the gas valve and electrical source under the hood, thus eliminating the fuel source of the fire.

 - Many kitchen fires, like grease fires, can continue to burn and spread even after the gas has been shut off.
 This is why restaurant fire suppression systems have that second component — a series of nozzles installed in the hood over your cooking station.

-- When this second element of the system is tripped, those nozzles discharge a wet chemical fire suppressant.
+- When the system is tripped, those nozzles discharge a wet chemical fire suppressant.
 This suppressant is specially developed to suppress grease fires and prevent them from re-igniting.

 - Finally, the kitchen hood will also kick on to help remove smoke from your kitchen.